Updates related to COVID-19

 - Staff members, volunteers and visiting members of the public are routinely washing their hands.
 All bathrooms are stocked with hand soap, and hand sanitizer is available elsewhere in our facility.

-- Individuals experiencing acute respiratory illnesses or who have been exposed to positive or presumed-positive COVID-19 patients are staying home.
+- Individuals experiencing acute respiratory illnesses or who have been exposed at close range for prolonged periods of time (defined as within 6 ft. for 15 minutes or more with the infected person not wearing a mask) to positive or presumed-positive COVID-19 patients are staying home.

 Adoption Center and Retail